 To prevent users from choosing a different location, select the Do not allow users to change this setting when they create pages check box.

-The site that you select (and the sites that your users select if you enable this) must have publishing features enabled.
+Note: The site that you select (and the sites that your users select if you enable this) must have publishing features enabled.
 For more information, see Enable publishing features.

 In the Processing section, you can specify whether the conversion takes place immediately while the user waits, or you can specify that the conversion takes place in the background while the user returns to the document library to perform other tasks.
 You can also prevent users from changing this setting when they convert documents.
 Do one of the following: